Scholarship Value: $8,000

 1. The scholarship must be used at an accredited college or university.

-2. The student must start or be continuing in the course of study, at the college or university, in the fall of the same year the scholarship is awarded.
+2. The student must start or continue in the course of study, at the college or university, in the fall of the same year the scholarship is awarded.

 3. The AIST Foundation will forward the scholarship stipend, as a lump sum, to the college or university for deposit in the account of the student.